 In addition to its Board of Trustees, the Royal Philharmonic Society has a Council of eminent individuals who generously lend valued advice and support.

-Director of Strategic Development, Associated Board of the Royal Schools of Music.
+Executive Director, Associated Board of the Royal Schools of Music.

 Investment fund manager and successful investor, with a passion for new music and composing.